5 Steps to Develop a Solid Business Case

 Business Cases Help Organizations Make Better Investment Decisions.

-A Business Case is Different to the Business Plan
+A Business Case is Different to a Business Plan

-Think of your business case as a sales pitch with robust analysis and justification, drawing insights from a variety of business cases examples to ensure a comprehensive approach.
+Consider your business case as a sales pitch with robust analysis and justification.
 The business case is one of the most powerful decision-making tools available to the organization's leadership team.
 It is a decision-making tool that provides the leadership team with an assessment of a particular decision's investment, benefits and risks.

-A business case answers the question: what will happen if we proceed with this investment decision?
-The justification for the business case is presented in a carefully constructed document detailing the rationale to convince a decision-maker to approve the investment recommendation.
+A business case answers the question: What will happen if we proceed with this investment decision?
+The justification for the business case is presented in a carefully constructed document detailing the rationale for convincing a decision-maker to approve the investment recommendation.

 The business case process helps organizations formulate innovations, projects and changes.
 The business case document is a crucial building block of project success with senior-level involvement.
 It explains the project's business value to enable the stakeholders to make decisions.